freeseek/mocha/wdl/README.md

 Notice that if you want to use the **idat** mode, this requires to run either the <a href="https://support.illumina.com/array/array_software/illumina-array-analysis-platform/downloads.html">Illumina Array Analysis Platform</a> Genotyping Command Line Interface or the <a href="https://support.illumina.com/array/array_software/beeline/downloads.html">Illumina AutoConvert</a> Software.
 Neither software is free (see <a href="https://support.illumina.com/downloads/iaap-genotyping-orchestrated-workflow.html">EULA</a>) and both are covered by a <a href="https://patents.google.com/patent/US7035740">patent</a> expiring in 2024 so check first to make sure you are allowed to run this software.
 Similarly, while MoChA is completely open source and released under the MIT license, there is a <a href="https://patents.google.com/patent/WO2019079493">patent</a> that covers the method.
 However, the use of MoChA for research purposes is unrestricted

-You can run the pipeline all the way to the initial conversion to unphased VCF without phasing by setting the flag **do_not_phase** or all the way to phased VCF without running MoChA by setting the flag **do_not_mocha**.
+You can run the pipeline all the way to the initial conversion to unphased VCF without phasing by setting the **target** variable to **vcf** or all the way to phased VCF without running MoChA by setting the **target** variable to **pvcf**.
 You can then input these VCFs back into the pipeline using, respectively, modes **vcf** or **pvcf**, although you will need to provide information about **computed_gender** and **call_rate** that are generated during the conversion to VCF

 The pipeline will perform a minimal amount of quality control.
 It is up to the user to correctly handle failed samples and duplicates.
+In particular, if a large amount of duplicate samples is present, it is important to include as input a list of samples to remove during the QC, or this step could run with incorrect assumptions.
 Furthermore, when including the conversion to VCF step, the pipeline will output three files, **sample_id_file**, **computed_gender_file**, and **call_rate_file**.
 We highly recommend to check for call rate failure rate and for discrepancies between reported gender and computed gender that might be indicative of sample swaps

 Currently no arrays other than the Affymetrix Genome-Wide Human SNP Array 6.0 are supported in **cel** mode.
 Newer Axiom arrays used in biobanks have less uniform ways to run the genotype clustering algorithms that are difficult to package into a pipeline.
 In these scenarios we recommend to perform the conversion from CEL files to table output separately and then use the pipeline in **txt** mode